-The risks that indirect participants pose to FICC are identified and monitored as part of the application and on-boarding process for FICC Members and as part of FICC's ongoing Member due diligence process.
-Among the aims of these processes is for FICC to understand the material dependencies between Members and the indirect participants that rely on them for the clearance and settlement of their transactions, as well as significant Member-indirect participant relationships and the various risk controls and mitigants that Members employ to manage their risks with respect to such relationships.
+The risks that indirect participants pose to FICC are identified and monitored as part of the application and on-boarding process for FICC Members, and as part of FICC's ongoing member due diligence process.
+Among the aims of these processes is for FICC to understand the material dependencies between Members and the indirect participants that rely on Members to access FICC's clearanceclearing and settlement services, as well as significant Member-indirect participant relationships and the various risk controls and mitigants that Members employ to manage their risks with respect to such relationships.